Celarity Blog • Updated Mar 17, 2023

 When comparing candidate resumes, remember to give a fair shot to candidates who may not have had the opportunity to work for those credible companies or attend universities.
 Block out all personal information on a resume & focus on previous experience.
 This method is referred to above for eliminating gender bias.

-Remember to select the candidate that best describes their responsibilities while supporting them with actionable results, and obtains skills/tools that would be beneficial to the company.
+Remember to select the candidate that best describes their responsibilities while supporting them with actionable results and obtaining skills/tools that would be beneficial to the company.

 What is the Horns Effect?